JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q296" title="Claude Monet" aliases="Claude Monet's">
 <param ve-entity eid="Q5582" title="Vincent van Gogh" aliases="Vincent van Gogh's">
 During the latter half of the nineteenth century, a period of rapid industralization and urbanization, some European painters developed new visual languages for representing sunflowers that manifest their subjective experiences of the plant world.
-Claude Monet's _Jerusalem Artichoke_ presents an impression of _Helianthus tuberosus_ in which he uses  how the eye perceives its color and form, whereas Vincent van Gogh's _Sunflowers_ engages with the tactile and emotive aspects of _Helianthus annuus_ by juxtaposing typical blossoms and double-flower mutants.
+Claude Monet's _Jerusalem Artichoke_ presents an impression of _Helianthus tuberosus_ in which he uses broken brushwork to evoke how the eye perceives its color and form, whereas Vincent van Gogh's _Sunflowers_ engages with the tactile and emotive aspects of _Helianthus annuus_ by juxtaposing typical blossoms and double-flower mutants.
 The pictures not only show us different species, but also model for us a kind of aesthetic and phenomenological attentiveness to the plant world to which we ought to aspire.
 <param ve-image fit="contain" primary url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/Sunflowers%20Monet%20van%20Gogh%20CC.jpg" title="Claude Monet _Jerusalem artichoke_ 1880 (left), Vincent van Gogh, _Sunflower_, 1888, National Gallery London">
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflowers%20compared%20to%20van%20Gogh%20painting.jpg" title="Margaret Mee, _Heliconia uaupénsis_, © Copyright The Board of Trustees of the Royal Botanic Gardens, Kew">